 When you consider these statistics, it makes sense that an addict can easily move away from their life in sobriety and back into substance abuse.

-An easy way to put 30 days of rehab into perspective, many people should ask themselves, is 30 days of exercise enough to help someone who is sedentary?
-Yes, that exercise is going to help them, but unless they stick with it, they’re not going to reach the level of health they desire.
+An easy way to put 30 days of rehab into perspective, many people should ask themselves, is 30 days of exercise to help someone sedentary?
+Yes, that exercise will help them, but unless they stick with it, they’re not going to reach the level of health they desire.

-When it comes to overcoming drug addiction, most people will need much longer treatment than 30 days in order to put the things they’ve learned into practice.
+When it comes to overcoming drug addiction, most people will need much longer treatment than 30 days to put the things they’ve learned into practice.

 30 days can be a huge stepping stone, but how much it will help depends on the individual and where they are by the end of it.
-Since it’s becoming more well-known that 30 days isn’t long enough for rehab, there’s been a boost in popularity in 90-day-rehab programs.
+Since it’s becoming more well-known that 30 days isn’t long enough for rehab, there’s been a boost in the popularity of 90-day rehab programs.

-There was a recent study of 72 people around the age of 30 who received treatment for a variety of addictions, including alcohol, and drugs such as opioids, amphetamines, and benzodiazepines.
+A recent study of 72 people around the age of 30 received treatment for a variety of addictions, including alcohol and drugs such as opioids, amphetamines, and benzodiazepines.
 After one year, the treatment success rate was 55% for those who underwent the 30-day treatment and 84% for those in the longer treatments.

 What’s the Ideal Approach to Rehab?